 So I started thinking that I would need some kind of server-side database of codes and pull them from there when needed.
 My head started throbbing at this point as I had never attempted this before and didn't know where to begin.
 I also realised that I was going to need about 20 - 30 buttons to run the day-to-day commands that I wanted.
 So my next task was to design a front page for these controls; I wanted something fairly fancy but usable (making it as easy and eye-pleasing as possible also helps where my wife is concerned) and didn't want to overload the web pages with images.
 So it would need to be a 'flat' page but with buttons rather than just links.
 For this I turned to a fantastic site I found a few weeks beforeW3Schools.com.
 (If you ever want to create any form of website, you would benefit from their site.)

 I opted for a mix of Bootstrap and W3.CSS, with some Google and Bootstrap Iconsto help with the aesthetics.
 After that some trial and error padding and font-sizing got me to something I liked the look of and had the requisite buttons for daily use.
+I've now updated the code to use tables for better looks/spacing.
 You can see that it's, not the same layout as the Kenwood remote but probably more usable.
 The HTML file is 'WiFi-Remote-html.txt and feel free to do what you need to to make your own style remote page.